top of page

 Foundation for excellent use of music in film.
 In 2021, she was selected to be a part of the Tisch Collaborative Research Cohort for her conceptualization of dance film, "Don't Hold The Wall".

 Outside of filmmaking, Rose is a movement artist and poet.
-She’s currently working on a poetry book and loves to explore the world ear buds on and off; listening to her favorite sounds, lyrics, and working on writing a new feature.
+Returning to dance in high school, she continues to use the moving body as an unbounded life force.
+She is currently working on a poetry book, and loves to explore the world ear buds on and off; listening to her favorite sounds and lyrics.

-As a little girl, she attributes her initial love for the arts to Katy Perry.
-Presently, she looks up to Luca Guadagnino, Joachim Trier, Jillian Rose Banks, and various other multi-hyphenate artists.
+Her inspirations include Luca Guadagnino, Joachim Trier, Jillian Rose Banks, and various other multi-hyphenate artists.
 Music remains the catalyst behind everything she creates; she hopes to tap into many waters within the creative medium throughout her lifetime.
+Aside from The Music Coma, she is currently in the development stages of her next feature, CAVES-- an adapted, spec scene from the film set to shoot in February, 2026.